danielchyeh/EE4033_Algorithms-2018/Final_Project/README.md

 ======

 HOW TO RUN:

-you can generate a document named color_route in bin folder if you wanna run case1, you can just run
+After you generate a document named color_route in bin folder if you wanna run case1, you can just run
 ```
 ./bin/color_route ./cases_0509/case1_pin.in ./cases_0509/case1_net.in ./cases_0509/case1_blockage.in ./cases_0509/case1_result.out